What are they talking about?

 What's a side?
 Hanging weight?
 Offal?
 Dry aging?
 Allow us to explain...

-Before your T-bone steak was neatly packaged at your local deli or grocers meat counter, it was part of a whole lot larger 'steak' or whole animal.
+Before your T-bone steak was neatly packaged at your local deli or grocers meat counter, it was part of a whole lot larger 'steak' aka, 'cow'.
 Beef animals are humanly slaughtered and broken down into 'sides' and 'quarters' at abattoirs and butcher shops to be packaged for the consumer, a process we refer to as a 'custom cut and wrap'.

 A live animal of 1200lbs may weigh 700lbs 'on the rail', 'hanging weight', or 'hot hanging weight' once the hide, hooves, head, and internals are removed.
-If you've ever raised your own meat animal before, this would be the weight your butcher charges you for cutting and wrapping the meat.
+If you've ever raised and processed a meat animal yourself, this would be the weight your butcher charges you for cutting and wrapping the finished product.

-Before your T-bone steak was neatly packaged at your local deli or grocers meat counter, it was part of a whole lot larger 'steak' or whole animal.
+Before your T-bone steak was neatly packaged at your local deli or grocers meat counter, it was part of a whole lot larger 'steak' aka, 'cow'.
 Beef animals are humanly slaughtered and broken down into 'sides' and 'quarters' at abattoirs and butcher shops to be packaged for the consumer, a process we refer to as a 'custom cut and wrap'.

 A live animal of 1200lbs may weigh 700lbs 'on the rail', 'hanging weight', or 'hot hanging weight' once the hide, hooves, head, and internals are removed.
-If you've ever raised your own meat animal before, this would be the weight your butcher charges you for cutting and wrapping the meat.
+If you've ever raised and processed a meat animal yourself, this would be the weight your butcher charges you for cutting and wrapping the finished product.

 "What is Yak meat like?"